How to Get the Most Money For Your Trade-in Car

 Further tips and advice about trading in a vehicle with a dealership:

-- When you buy a car, you’re the “buyer.”
-When you trade a vehicle, you’re selling it to the dealer, so you become the “seller.”
+• When you buy a car, you’re the “buyer.”
+When you trade a vehicle, you sell it to the dealer, becoming the “seller.”

-- Always agree to a purchase price on the vehicle you want to buy before you bring up you want to trade a car.
+• Always agree to the purchase price of the vehicle you want to buy before you mention wanting to trade a car.

-- Don’t leave your bank statements, purse, title, or private information in your car’s seat, glove compartment, or floorboard.
-You would be surprised at some of the stuff (private and illegal) I’ve seen left in vehicles I’ve appraised in the past.
+• Don’t leave your bank statements, purse, title, or private information in your car’s seat, glove compartment, or floorboard.
+You would be surprised at some of the stuff (private and illegal) I’ve seen left in vehicles I’ve appraised.